AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 System: BiteBuddy
 Actor: User
 Preconditions: At least one food place exists.
-Guarantees: A rating between 1–10 is stored and existing rating is overwritten.
+Guarantees: A rate between 1–10 is stored and existing rate is overwritten.

 **MSS**

 1. User chooses to rate a food place.
-2. User provides the index and rating value.
+2. User provides the index and rate value.
-3. BiteBuddy validates the index and rating.
+3. BiteBuddy validates the index and rate.
-4. BiteBuddy updates the food place with the rating and displays confirmation.
+4. BiteBuddy updates the food place with the rate and displays confirmation.
    Use case ends.

 **Extensions**